wonderbird/wonderbird.github.io/_pages/software-crafting/static-websites/jekyll.md

 $ bundle install
 ```

+#### Publishing to GitHub Pages

+Please refer to the [jekyll: GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) guide for setting up the latest jekyll version with GitHub pages.

 #### Authentication and Restricted Access

 The [jekyll-auth](https://github.com/benbalter/jekyll-auth) module allows to restrict access.
 It uses GitHub OAuth and allows to manage user access via GitHub organizations and teams.